alexander-pck/svg-3d-block-grid-renderer/README.md

 A tiny, single-file orthographic SVG renderer (`main.html`) that visualizes a grid of cubes and draws screen-space brackets for the grid dimensions: Height (Y), Width (X) and Depth (Z).

 > Note: this project is intentionally simple and not performance-optimized.
 It uses naive loops and immediate DOM/SVG updates; for large grids or production use it will be inefficient.
+It is more or less the result of a "vibe coding session" (This word will be untrendy in 2026).

 ## Features